tako-discord/tako-python/README.md

 > **Warning** |
 > This project is still in *beta* and might be unstable and buggy

-> **Note** | We strongly recommend using [the public bot](https://top.gg/bot/878366398269771847) instead of selfhosting as it's well configured and does not have any disadvantages.
-Selfhosting is very complicated if you want everything to work perfectly.

 ## 🏃‍♂️ Get Started
 > Do you need help or found a bug?